17 national parks in Adelaide where you can walk your dog

 East of Adelaide CBD and Adelaide Hills:

-With beautiful natural bushland and featuring numerous picnic areas, tennis courts and walking trails, Belair National Park is an ideal place to get active outdoors.
+With beautiful natural bushland and featuring numerous picnic areas, tennis courts and walking trails, Belair National Park is an ideal place to get active outdoors with the pooch.

 A popular bushland area, Brownhill Creek Recreation Park covers 51 hectares and is located just eight kilometres from Adelaide.